DigitaleGesellschaft/jekyll-theme-conference/README.md

 Additionally, a navigation bar link can also have the following properties:

 - `menu` containing another list of links.
 This creates a dropdown menu of multiple sublinks.
-The sublinks have the same properties as regular links (see the _Content_ > _Links_ section).
+The sublinks have the same properties as regular links (see the _Content_ > _Links_ section), or
+- `live` making the link only visible during the conference and adds a live indication.
+The `name` property can be omitted.
+If streaming is enabled and any URL property is omitted, a click on the link will open the streaming modal (see section _Live Indications_ below).

 Example: